Limestone Cleaning Service Las Vegas — Restoration, Polishing & Sealing

 Q: What's the difference between limestone and marble?

 A: Both are calcium carbonate-based, but marble has been metamorphosed under heat and pressure, giving it a harder crystalline structure and the ability to take a high-gloss polish.
 Limestone retains its sedimentary character with visible fossils and a more muted, earthy appearance.
 Care requirements are nearly identical.
+See our marble care and restoration page for comparison.

-Schedule Your Limestone Restoration
+Schedule Your Limestone Cleaning Service

 Over 20 years of natural stone restoration experience.
 Professional diamond equipment.
 30-day sealer guarantee.
+Family-owned and operated — Night and Day Stone Restoration has been caring for Las Vegas limestone floors since the early 2000s.

 Call (702) 809-8436 for a free limestone assessment.
+Same-week scheduling available.

-Se habla espanol: (702) 764-1528
+Se habla español: (702) 764-1528